Today I am Devotion

 She held a local merlot in her hand, the stemless glass grasped so tightly her knuckles blanched, but none of the gallery associates seemed to notice.

 Instead they nonchalantly hastened through what must have been their usual routine- duster in one hand, check list in another.
-Halfway up the translucent stairs, a woman with a gray streaked, asymmetrical haircut barked last orders:
+Halfway up the translucent stairs, a woman with a gray streaked asymmetrical haircut barked last orders:

 “What is the spacing on Mountains Two and Abbreviated Sunset?
 From here it’s ungodly- put another quarter of an inch between them!
 Marline, straighten those pamphlets on reception.
 Who has the cheese boards?
 I want the white cheddar thrown right out.
 Havarti on all the tables to complement the soft shading.
 No, Camden, a quarter of an inch, not a football field!
 Fourteen minutes people, I need you to look alive!”